f5devcentral/access-labs/class4/module1/lab01.rst

 #.
 Click **bigip-delete-sp service**

 #.
-Notice the body is empty and the endpoint we are hitting is the same endpoint we used to create the SP service plus the partition and object name.
+Notice the body is empty.
+Also, the endpoint we are using is the same endpoint we used to create the SP service plus the partition and object name.

     |image020|